Lease Capabilities

 crabbox warmup --code # editor-only Linux lease

-#Static Targets
+#Static targets

---desktop: probe127.0.0.1:5900over SSH; fail with a clear error if--browser: probe for a browser binary using the OS-specific search list;--codeis rejected (managed Linux only).
+--desktop: probe loopback VNC at127.0.0.1:5900over SSH (X11 checks for--browser: probe for a browser binary using the OS-specific search list;--codeis rejected (managed Linux only).

-fail if none found;
+fail if none is found.